Master of Psychology

 The Master of Psychology (often abbreviated Psy.M. or M.Psych.) is a master's degree in the field of Psychology.

 Australia

 In Australia, the MPsych title is usually associated with a specialization, such as MPsych (Clinical) or MPsych (Counselling).

 France

 In France, the PsyM is a professional and/or a research master's degree and is offered through a number of different universities.
-The PsyM is considered as a specialization in one of the different fields of psychology (neuropsychology, psychopathology, occupational psychology, ...).
+The PsyM is considered a specialization in one of the different fields of psychology (neuropsychology, psychopathology, occupational psychology, ...).